TrueUSD (TUSD) Price Hits $1.00

-TrueUSD (TUSD) traded up 0% against the dollar during the 1 day period ending at 21:00 PM Eastern on June 28th.
-One TrueUSD token can now be purchased for approximately $1.00 or 0.00003306 BTC on popular exchanges.
-Over the last seven days, TrueUSD has traded 0.2% lower against the dollar.
-TrueUSD has a total market cap of $3.06 billion and approximately $1.90 billion worth of TrueUSD was traded on exchanges in the last day.
+TrueUSD (TUSD) traded down 0% against the dollar during the twenty-four hour period ending at 23:00 PM Eastern on July 2nd.
+One TrueUSD token can currently be purchased for about $1.00 or 0.00003248 BTC on exchanges.
+In the last week, TrueUSD has traded down 0.1% against the dollar.
+TrueUSD has a market cap of $3.05 billion and approximately $1.34 billion worth of TrueUSD was traded on exchanges in the last day.

 - Kitty Inu (KITTY) traded 1.9% higher against the dollar and now trades at $95.84 or 0.00338062 BTC.